anjali91106/YouTube_Clone/Frontend/README.md

   - Comment on videos
   - Subscribe / unsubscribe to channels

-- 🔍 **Search and Filter**
-  - Search for videos by title or keyword
-  - Filter videos by categories or channels

 - 👤 **Channel Pages**
   - Each user has a personal channel
-  - Display uploaded videos, channel info, and subscriber count
+  - Display uploaded videos, channel info

 - 🧭 **Navigation & Routing**
   - Clean and smooth routing using **React Router**